 What are normally slow thinking events (e.g. planning meetings, operations and strategy meetings and so forth) may have become reset to fast thinking, problem-solving events, in the stress of the Covid-19 response.
 It is helpful to pay attention to that and to mindfully reset the tone of the meeting.
 Slow the meeting down by taking time to check in, to do a grounding exercise, to ask what to leave outside the meeting and what each person wants from the meeting.
 If the meeting has papers, then assume people have either not read them or, if they have, haven’t internalised their content.
 Take time to read the papers first, and if there are no papers, take time for each person to make jottings against agenda items.
 All of this serves to slow thinking down, reduces the likelihood of people saying the first thing that comes to their mind, and leads to more thorough and thoughtful decision-making.

 In the midst of the pandemic, much has been written about fatigue and lethargy.
 It seems likely that when we mismatch fast and slow thinking processes to events in our lives, we may contribute to this lethargy.
 This can happen because the processes become muddled and we apply one style inappropriately.
 It can also happen with the fatigue of realising that once simple procedures (popping out to the shop) now require significant cognitive effort.
 We should give ourselves space and time to accommodate this, and to recognise why we might be so tired sometimes.
 In short, we should be kind with ourselves, colleagues and family.

-Thrive can help with thinking through the practicalities of applying these insights to your business processes.
-Contact us on firstname.lastname@example.org to set up a conversation with one of our organisational consultants.
+Thrive can help you applying these insights into your business processes.
+Email us to set up a conversation with one of our consultants.